 Worldpackers is a community based on win-win collaborative relationships, where exchanges are opportunities for learning, self-development, and cultural exchange.
 Our goal is not to facilitate work relationships, but rather collaborative exchanges that give you the chance to grow as a person and have authentic intercultural connections.

 To ensure that our exchanges are indeed collaborative and not capitalistic, we allow a maximum of 32 volunteer hours per week.
-Additionally, the maximum length of stay with any host is 12 weeks (approximately 3 months).
+Additionally, the maximum length of stay with any host is 12 weeks (approximately 3 months) as we believe that after this period the collaborative purpose may be lost.

 -